danielbady/whisperX/README.md

     whisperx path/to/audio.wav --model large-v2 --align_model WAV2VEC2_ASR_LARGE_LV60K_960H --batch_size 4

-To label the transcript with speaker ID's (set number of speakers if known e.g. `--min_speakers 2` `--max_speakers 2`):

-    whisperx path/to/audio.wav --model large-v2 --diarize --highlight_words True

 To run on CPU instead of GPU (and for running on Mac OS X):

     whisperx path/to/audio.wav --compute_type int8